Stewartsl17/bikesharing/README.md

 # Bikesharing Project

 ## Overview of the project
-The purpose of this project was to guage whether bringing a bike rental service, like Citibike, to Des Moines, IA.
-In order to do so, we utilized Citibike, a similar service in NY, data from August 2019 to analyze and showcase vizualizations for potential investors.
+The purpose of this project was to gauge whether bringing a bike rental service, like Citibike, to Des Moines, IA.
+In order to do so, we utilized Citibike, a similar service in NY, data from August 2019 to analyze and showcase visualizations for potential investors.

 ## Results
 1. After importing the data into Tableau, we first had to look into the overall usage of Citibike in NYC.
 When counted, the total amount of NYC rides in August was 2,344,224.

 ![Number of Rides]()

 2. Based on the overall sample size of the data file, we then took a look at the general gender breakdown of the data.
-We found that the majoriy of bike riders that were using Citibike were men (65%) compared to a quarter that were women.
+We found that the majority of bike riders that were using Citibike were men (65%) compared to a quarter that were women.

 ![Gender Breakdown]()